 The one refers to Jewish kings, the other to kings of other nations—the year of other nations’ kings being counted from Tishri, and of Jewish kings from Nisan.
 Now, IN THE PRESENT TIME we count the years from Tishri; were we then to say that our Era is connected with the Exodus it is surely from Nisan that we ought to count.
 Does this not prove that our reckoning is based on the reign of the Greek kings (and not the Exodus)?
 That indeed proves it.19

 Time to conclude Part 1 in order for the reader to contemplate the information we have presented so far.
-In the meantime, be on the lookout for Part 2 where you should be able to gather enough of the pertinent facts to discover the truth of the matter.
+Be sure to continue with Sabbath Year – Tishri Fallacy-Part 2 where you should be able to gather enough of the pertinent facts to discover the truth of the matter.

 Note: Adapted from a chapter contained in the publication by Qadesh La Yahweh Press titled The Sabbath and Jubilee Cycle.